-Why do animal-sourced foods make it easier to meet protein targets?
+Animal-sourced foods make it easier to meet protein targets

 Protein as the cornerstone of a nourishing diet